luizgabriel/Spatial.Engine/docs/index.md

 is a nice solution to consider.

 Programming a game engine is hard and the necessary skill are completely different from creating a game.
-The Spatial Engine is still pretty simple and also really far from complete, but it already do some neat things.
+The Spatial Engine is still pretty simple and also really far from complete, but it already does some neat things.

 ## The Project Structure